vipulnaik/diet-exercise-health/notes/2024-01-garlic-flavored-olive-oil-and-sore-throat.md

 might use a little bit of the garlic-flavored oil from time to time for seasoning on top but not for the base of the preparation (which is where the quantative majority of oil is).

+UPDATE 2024-02-03: I no longer experience the soreness of throat; the soreness improved even before my next meal prep using normal olive oil, but I think the garlic flavoring still has something to do with it (the garlic flavor is more pronounced in meals for more recently cooked food).
+However, it's also more likely in hindsight that my unplanned fast played a bigger role in the spike in soreness.